siper/BookCrawler/README.md

 ## Overview

-Bookcrawler - selfhosted tool for monitoring your library on book publishing platforms (like author.today), and deliver updates with Dropbox, telegram and etc.
+Bookcrawler - selfhosted tool for monitoring your library on book publishing platforms (like author.today and litnet.com), and deliver updates with Dropbox, telegram and etc.

 ## Usage